vderic/gpdb-kite/README.md

-Kite Foreign Data Wrapper for PostgreSQL
+Kite Foreign Data Wrapper for GPDB7
 =========================================

-This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for Kite.
+This GPDB extension implements a Foreign Data Wrapper (FDW) for Kite.

 Installation